johnfkraus/15puzzle/README.md

 To play the game on your local machine, download or clone the project and open the index.html file in your browser.
 That's all.

 To do:
 1. Update the code to modern JavaScript.
-I wrote most of this during 2009-10.
+I wrote most of this during 2009-10 in <ECMAScript 5, adding some jQuery later.
 2. Implement a responsive framework so it works well as a mobile application.
-Note, however, that it works on mobile devices as-is but the user must inconveniently zoom in to the game board.
+Note, however, that this puzzle works fine on mobile devices as-is but the user must inconveniently zoom in to the game board.
 3. Add testing.
+4. Improve the inefficient puzzle-solving algorithm.